 Air Canada Express Flight 8646 CRJ-900 Collision at LaGuardia (LGA)

-On March 22, 2026, a Mitsubishi CRJ-900 landing at New York’s LaGuardia Airport was involved in a fatal runway accident.
-The Air Canada Express flight collided with an Aircraft Rescue and Firefighting vehicle during landing rollout, resulting in the deaths of both pilots.
-Federal investigators are examining the accident with particular focus on runway operations and aircraft–ground vehicle coordination.
+On March 22, 2026, a Mitsubishi CRJ-900 arriving at New York’s LaGuardia Airport was involved in a fatal runway collision.
+During landing on Runway 4, the aircraft struck an Aircraft Rescue and Firefighting (ARFF) vehicle that had entered the runway environment after receiving a clearance to cross.
+Federal investigators are examining the accident with particular focus on air traffic control clearances, vehicle movement coordination, and the breakdown of runway incursion safeguards documented in the NTSB preliminary report.

 Accident Summary